News/Blog

 Legislature

 On November 5th, 2024, all 80 seats in the California Assembly and 20 of the 40 seats in the Senate were up for reelection.
-Going into the election the Democrats held 62 of the 80 Assembly seats and Republicans 17 with one vacant Republican leaning seat.
+Going into the election the Democrats held 62 of the 80 Assembly seats and Republicans 17 with one vacant Republican-leaning seat.
 The California Senate had 31 Democrats and nine Republicans.
 Super majorities still exist in both houses.

 At the time of writing this update, most, but not all California State Assembly and Senate races are sufficiently counted to declare winners and losers.
 It was a good night for California Republicans.